-Deployment of system: Once the functional and non functional testing is done, the product is sent in the customer environment or released into the business sector.
+Deployment of the system: Once the functional and nonfunctional testing is done, the product is sent in the customer environment or released into the business sector.

-Maintenance: This is the final phase of the waterfall model, the whole product has been delivered to client once the completion of software development.
-If any issues raises from customers environment, software process has to be followed all over again right from the first phase i.e requirement analysis.
+Maintenance: This is the final phase of the waterfall model, the whole product has been delivered to the client once the completion of software development.
+If any issues raise from customers’ environment, software process has to be followed all over again right from the first phase i.e requirement analysis.
 Maintenance is done to deliver these changes in the customer environment.